Artillery game: Later derivatives

 Scorched 3D is Scorched Earth with polygonal graphics.

 In 1995, Team17 released the first version of its successful Worms series of turn-based games for the Amiga.
 In Worms, players control a small platoon of worms (rather than artillery pieces) across a deformable landscape, battling other computer- or player-controlled teams.
 The games feature bright and humorous cartoon-style animation and a varied arsenal of bizarre weapons.
 Subsequent games in the series have been released since 1995, including a 3D variant (Worms 3D) in 2003.
 This was later followed by Worms Forts and Worms 4.
 The game then went back to its 2D style gameplay in Worms Open Warfare (2006) and Worms: Reloaded (2010).

 Scorched Earth inspired a number of variants including: Death Tank (1996), Pocket Tanks (2001), and ShellShock Live (2015).
 Scorched 3D (2001) is the same concept with 3D terrain.

 In 2000, Infogrames released Hogs of War with 3D graphics and a third-person perspective.
 It is set in the First World War-era where anthropomorphic pigs engage in combat.

-In December 2009, Finland-based Rovio Mobile released Angry Birds, in which the player aims to find the most efficient way to destroy various structures by anticipating the trajectory and destructive effects of a bird fired from slingshot.
+In December 2009, Finland-based Rovio Entertainment released Angry Birds, in which the player aims to find the most efficient way to destroy various structures by anticipating the trajectory and destructive effects of a bird fired from slingshot.